revaturelabs/interviewquestions/ExceptionHandling-IS/ExceptionHandling.md

 <blockquote>

 When the Java run-time system detects a runtime-error, it constructs a new exception object and then throws the exception because once an exception has been thrown, it must be caught by an exception handler and dealt with immediately.
-If we didn't supplied any exception handlers of our own, the exception is caught by the default handler provided by the Java run-time system.
-Any exception that is not caught by your program will ultimately be processed bythe default handler.
-The default handler describes the exception and prints a stack trace from the point at which the exception occurred, and terminates the program.
+If we didn't supply any exception handlers of our own, the exception is caught by the default handler provided by the Java run-time system.
+Any exception that is not caught by your program will ultimately be processed by the default handler.
+The default handler describes the exception and prints a stack trace from the point at which the exception occurs, and then terminates the program.

 </blockquote>